Ficool

 Zero fired.

-The necrotic energy consumed Augustus instantly, decaying flesh and cloth, leaving only a perfect skeleton behind.
+The necrotic mana consumed Augustus instantly, decaying flesh and cloth, leaving only a perfect skeleton behind.

-Arceus's lifeless body, bore a gaping hole in its chest, lay beside Augustus's skeleton as Zero used dark telekinesis to place them side by side on the grass.
+Arcaeus' lifeless body bore a gaping hole in its chest, lay beside Augustus's skeleton as Zero used dark telekinesis to place them side by side on the grass.

 Zero clapped his hands together.
 "Alright, time to bring them back."

-The Book of Delux floated from his side, pulsing with violet energy.
+The Book of Deluxe floated from his side, pulsing with violet mana flicking its pages.

 "Souls of the Abyss, heed my call.
 Rise, walk among the living once more… and serve me eternally."

 Mana swirled around Augustus' remains.
-His skeleton trembled, absorbing the energy.
+His skeleton trembled, absorbing the mana.
 A black cloak of shadows coiled around him, his eye sockets igniting with eerie blue flames.

-"A mage skeleton still carries the weaknesses of a common bonewalker," Alana explained.
+"A mage skeleton still carries the weaknesses of a common bone walker," Alana explained.
 "Undead mages can only use warlock magic, with some exceptions.
 Since he was previously an F-rank, he should still have the basics down.
-But you'll need to provide him a proper grimoire."
+But you'll need to provide him with a proper grimoire."

 Zero smirked.
 "Book of Deluxe, if you may."